Chernobog and Belobog

 Chernobog (Note: Also transcribed as Černobog.) (lit.
 "Black God") and Belobog (Note: Also transcribed as Belebog, Belbog.) (lit.
-"White God") are a pair of disputed Polabian deities.
-Chernobog appears in Helmold's Chronicle as a god of misfortune worshipped by the Wagri and Obodrites, while Belobog is not mentioned – he was constructed in opposition to Chernobog.
-Both gods also appear in later sources, but they are not considered reliable.
-Researchers do not agree on the status of Chernobog and Belobog: many scholars recognize the authenticity of these theonyms and explain them, for example, as gods of good and evil; on the other hand, many scholars believe that they are pseudo-deities, and Chernobog may have originally meant "bad fate", and was later associated with the Christian devil.
+"White God") are a pair of opposing deities alleged to be part of Polabian mythology.

+The first written account of Chernobog is in the 12th-century Chronicle of the Slavs, where he is described as a god of misfortune worshipped by the Wagri and Obodrites; while Belobog is first noted in 16th century literature in opposition to Chernobog.
+Researchers disagree on whether the two deities were indeed part of Slavic folklore: while many scholars believe the two theonyms are authentic, others believe they are pseudo-deities.
+Both deities appear in later sources, however, with Chernobog being associated with the Christian devil.